Australia Gross Domestic Product: Real

 1960 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Imports of Goods and Services data was reported at 302.432 USD bn in 2020.
 This records a decrease from the previous number of 326.418 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Imports of Goods and Services data is updated yearly, averaging 56.665 USD bn from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD: Imports of Goods and Services data is updated yearly, averaging 56.665 USD bn from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 326.418 USD bn in 2019 and a record low of 11.261 USD bn in 1962.
 AU: GDP: 2010 Price: USD: Imports of Goods and Services data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range